-- 1. Increase access to existing coastal and ocean data; - 2.
-Package information and data in useful ways to meet the needs of stakeholders; and - 3.
-Increase observing and forecasting capacity in all regions of the state, with a priority on the Arctic and the northern Gulf of Alaska.
+- 1. Increasing access to existing coastal and ocean data; - 2.
+Packaging information and data in useful ways to meet the needs of stakeholders; and

+3. Increasing observing and forecasting capacity in all regions of the state, with a priority on the Arctic and the northern Gulf of Alaska.

-Activities that AOOS will undertake in FY 2012 include:
+Activities that AOOS will undertake in FY 2013 include:

-- Providing funding to maintain the most critical SnoTel stations in Prince William Sound and Cook Inlet providing real-time web accessible data - Partnering with the Marine Exchange of Alaska to equip two Automatic Identification System transmitters to disseminate real-time weather data, buoy data, and weather forecasts to vessels - Increasing public access to real-time data through user-friendly tools, including a real-time sensor map, web cam maps, and smart phone applications using emerging communications technologies - Continuing to monitor development of the Alaska Harbor Observation Network pilot projects in Seward and Kodiak - Maintaining the WaveRider buoy installed in Cook Inlet as part of implementing the IOOS National Operational Waves Observation Plan in Alaska. - Partnering with the Alaska Center for Climate Assessment and Policy to produce an atlas consisting of digitally stored sea ice concentration data covering all Alaska coastal waters to a distance of approximately 300 nm from shore - Partnering with others to maintain long time series: - o Sampling along the Seward Line, the longest multidisciplinary time series in Alaska - Observing the through-flow of water between the northern Bering Sea and the interior Arctic - OA sampling in the northern Gulf of Alaska, Chukchi Sea, and Bering Sea - o Sentinel monitoring in Prince William Sound and Cook Inlet - Funding mooring turnovers for biological monitoring by the Ocean Tracking Network and Pacific Ocean Shelf Tracking network - Developing data integration and visualization tools for the Arctic in anticipation of potential commercial fishery development - Ingesting prioritized datasets, warehouse, archive and provide access through query and mapping tools - Partnering with the ADF&G Division of Commercial Fisheries to establish a data-serving node feeding into the AOOS system - Expanding the AOOS Model Explorer - Collaborating with COSEE Alaska on a teacher workshop and in hosting the National Marine Educators Association annual conference in Anchorage - Supporting Operations & Maintenance costs for High Frequency radar sites along the Chukchi Sea - Collaborating to support a glider line in the Chukchi Sea, taking oceanographic measurements - Collaborating to support the Distributed Biological Observatory (DBO) sampling in the Chukchi Sea
+- Providing funding to maintain the most critical SnoTel stations in Prince William Sound and Cook Inlet providing real-time web accessible data - Partnering with the Marine Exchange of Alaska to equip two Automatic Identification System transmitters to disseminate real-time weather data, buoy data, and weather forecasts to vessels - Increasing public access to real-time data through user-friendly tools, including a real-time sensor map, web cam maps, and smart phone applications using emerging communications technologies - Continuing to monitor development of the Alaska Harbor Observation Network pilot projects in Seward and Kodiak - Maintaining the WaveRider buoy installed in Cook Inlet as part of implementing the IOOS National Operational Waves Observation Plan in Alaska - Partnering with the Alaska Center for Climate Assessment and Policy to produce an atlas consisting of digitally stored sea ice concentration data covering all Alaska coastal waters to a distance of approximately 300 nautical miles from shore - Partnering with others to maintain long time series: - Sampling along the Seward Line, the longest multidisciplinary time series in Alaska - Observing the through-flow of water between the northern Bering Sea and the interior Arctic - Ocean acidification sampling in the northern Gulf of Alaska, Chukchi Sea, and Bering Sea - o Sentinel monitoring in Prince William Sound and Cook Inlet - Funding mooring turnovers for biological monitoring by the Ocean Tracking Network and Pacific Ocean Shelf Tracking network - Developing data integration and visualization tools for the Arctic in anticipation of potential commercial fishery development - Ingesting prioritized datasets, warehouse, archive and provide access through query and mapping tools - Partnering with the Alaska Development of Fish and Game Division of Commercial Fisheries to establish a data-serving node feeding into the AOOS system - Expanding the AOOS Model Explorer - Supporting Operations & Maintenance costs for High Frequency radar sites along the Chukchi Sea - Collaborating to support a glider line in the Chukchi Sea, taking oceanographic measurements - Collaborating to support the Distributed Biological Observatory (DBO) sampling in the Chukchi Sea - Supporting the development of an ocean acidification forecast model for the Gulf of Alaska